"...a time to gather stones together" - Ecclesiastes

 As forever pointing out, over 99% of what's touted as natural pumice in stores and online plumb isn't.
 Genuine natural pumice is made by nature -- period.

 Stuff audaciously posing as natural pumice can only be distributed by the zillion by first adulterating stones into uniform size and abrasion surface by an energy-guzzling process of crushing stone to powder and granule, adding liquid frothing agent and epoxy binders, firing up resulting slurry and injecting into molds -- futilely trying to match nature's superior abrasion and durability, only achieving pale approximation.
 But, hey, it's dandy uniform product.
-As a niece put it, it's the difference between soaked particle board and soaked wooden plank: one soon disintegrates in water while other keeps integrity intact.
+As a niece put it, it's the difference between soaked particle board and soaked wooden plank: one soon disintegrates in water, while other keeps integrity intact.

 This intensive process obviously ratchets up product's carbon footprint.
-Adding insult to injury and paying for the privilege, it deprives people the simple pleasure of connecting with nature's handiwork in its pristine state.
+Adding insult to injury and paying for the privilege, it deprives people of the simple pleasure of connecting with nature's handiwork in its pristine state.

 Retailers might have to educate their customers of these vital differences before they can appreciate stone's superiority over man-made quasi-pumice that many don't even recognize as shameless posers.